Entangled Photon Generation through Cooper Pair Recombination in a Noncentrosymmetric Quantum Well: Abstract

 \section{Abstract}

-We theoretically explore the generation of entangled two-photon pairs through Cooper pair recombination within a noncentrosymmetric [001]-quantum well superconductor.
-Superconducting state is induced into the quantum well via proximity effects, and featuring an admixture of Rashba and Dresselhaus antisymmetric spin-orbit couplings.
-Our investigation highlights that the highest achievable purity of entangled photon pairs emerges within scenarios involving pure singlet Cooper pairs.
-Specifically, the conventional $s$-wave gap function within the singlet pairings achieves the highest purity levels.
-Furthermore, our findings underscore the significance of reducing spin-triplet pairing amplitudes to attain entangled states of superior purity.
-This reduction can be achieved by diminishing the amplitude of antisymmetric spin-orbit couplings.
-In addition to purity considerations, our study delves into the population of two-photon states.
-We observed that states featuring $s+p$- and $d^{}_{x^2-y^2}+p$-wave Cooper pairings exhibit the highest population values among the generated entangled two-photon states within a noncentrosymmetric superconducting quantum well.
+We explore theoretically the generation of entangled two-photon pairs by Cooper pair recombination in a noncentrosymmetric [001]-quantum well superconductor, driven by a forward-biased p-n junction with a superconducting layer which exhibits admixture Rashba and Dresselhaus spin-orbit couplings.
+We show that the highest achievable purity of entangled photon pairs emerges within scenarios involving pure singlet Cooper pairs, specifically, the conventional $s$-wave gap function.
+Our results highlight the importance of minimizing the charge-carrier level concentration and balancing the magnitudes of Rashba and Dresselhaus spin-orbit couplings to achieve entangled states with enhanced purity, which can be realized by reducing the amplitudes of antisymmetric spin-orbit couplings.
+In addition to purity concerns, to explore the distribution of two-photon states, we compare their population across entangled pairs for potential superconducting pairings.